 - Support the critical role that kuia and kaumatua have within matauranga Māori.

-- Ensuring that tikanga and reo programmes, prepared and delivered by Māori, are readily available in all prisons and youth justice centres.
+- Ensure that tikanga and to reo programmes, delivered by Māori, are available in all prisons and youth justice centres.

-- Facilitating hapu and iwi collaboration in prison management.
+- Facilitate hapū and iwi collaboration in prison management.

-- Funding the development of Māori focus units in all prisons and youth justice centres.
+- Fund the development of Māori focus units in all prisons and youth justice centres.

-- Resource a series of nation wide hui of wahine Māori to discuss and determine their priorities and needs for the future.
+- Resource a series of nationwide hui of wahine Māori to determine their priorities and needs for the future.

 - Implement programmes and policies to reduce existing social and economic disparities between Māori and non-Māori women.

-- Facilitate and support the development of research partnerships between Māori and non-Māori researchers to meet the urgent need for research that benefits Māori health.
+- Support research partnerships between Māori and non-Māori to meet the urgent need for research that benefits Māori health.

-- Increase accessibility of health services to Māori through increased provision of community and marae-based services.
+- Increase accessibility of health services to Māori through increased community and marae-based services.